2012 United States Grand Prix: Post-qualifying

 Both Michael Schumacher and Mark Webber were summoned to the stewards' office after qualifying.
 Schumacher had been cited for blocking Alonso during Q2 when the Mercedes driver impeded him at Turn 15.
 Schumacher escaped without punishment, as he had been on a flying lap of his own at the time, and blocking Alonso had not prevented him from advancing to Q3.

 Webber, on the other hand, was called to answer charges of missing the mandatory weight check at the end of qualifying.
 The stewards accepted that Red Bull Racing had made an error and saw that the car was immediately sent to scrutineering once it was realised.
 Webber escaped with a reprimand, thereby allowing him to keep his grid position for the race.

 Race

 At the start, Vettel led from pole position and Webber passed Hamilton before entering the first corner.
 Alonso made a good start to gain 3 places.
 Vettel opened up a lead over Webber before Hamilton passed the Australian in the DRS zone on the long straight from T11 to T12 on Lap 4.
 Webber would later retire on Lap 17 when KERS shut down and eventually the alternator failed on the Red Bull car.
 Vettel would pit on Lap 22 but retained the lead over Räikkönen, Hamilton, Massa, and Alonso.
 Hamilton was able to catch and pass Vettel on Lap 42 in the DRS zone and kept the lead into turn 12.
 McLaren's Lewis Hamilton would go on to win the race, his last win for McLaren, followed by Red Bull's Sebastian Vettel and Ferrari's Fernando Alonso.
-Bruno Senna scored his final Formula One point to date.
+Bruno Senna scored his final Formula One point.